Skip to contents

 MCMC Traceplot of the Log Likelihood.

-Posterior Inference about Respondent-level Part-Worths
+Posterior Inference on Respondent-level Part-Worths

 selected_resp <- c(146, 580)